Built around the calls plumbers actually miss

 Voicemail transcription

-Still does not ask follow-up questions
+Still does not ask follow-up questions; only captures what the caller volunteers

 AI answering service

-Active intake before the caller disconnects
+Active plumbing intake before the caller disconnects

 Comparison criteria matrix